ajavamind/X3D-Photo/README.md

 The app stores transferred photos to the default Pictures/X3D album.
 This can be changed by pressing the "Save Folder" menu button and select a new folder.

 "Reset Server" menu button starts a search for a Simple HTTP Server Plus server on a different Beam Pro device.
-Only one can be connected to the network at a time.
+Only one can be connected to the network at a time or run only one server at a time.

+I use the LeiaPlayer on the Lume Pad 2 to view the transferred files in 3D.
+The X3D Photo Viewer runs in the background.